zeittresor/OffNet/README.MD

 - Options...
 - Exit

+If the optional traffic overview is enabled, its graph is shown above these actions.

+The context menu uses normal Windows popup behavior: clicking anywhere outside it closes the menu immediately.

 The project link is intentionally kept inside **Options** rather than the tray menu.
 Windows Device Manager remains accessible from the main OffNet window.

+## Optional traffic overview

+The tray menu can display a continuously updated rolling traffic graph.

+Default history length: **10 minutes**

+The history length is configurable in **Options** from **1 to 60 minutes**.

+Three independently colored curves are available:

+- **Download** — receive throughput on OffNet-managed network adapters, in Mbit/s.
+- **Upload** — send throughput on OffNet-managed network adapters, in Mbit/s.
+- **Offline activity** — combined receive + send throughput on other active adapters, but only during periods in which all OffNet-managed adapters are disabled.

+Download and upload share the same graph and can overlap.
+Their separate colors make them distinguishable.

+The third curve is intentionally shown only for disabled periods.
+This makes it possible to notice traffic through another adapter even though the adapters controlled by OffNet are supposed to be offline.

+Traffic is sampled once per second while the overview option is enabled.
+The default 10-minute history therefore keeps only about 600 samples in memory.

+No external server is contacted for the traffic graph.
+OffNet reads local Windows network-interface byte counters.

 ## Options

 The **Options** dialog allows you to change:

 - Language: English / German / French
-- Active + Internet circle color
+- Active + Internet tray-circle color
-- Disabled circle color
+- Disabled tray-circle color
-- Active but no Internet circle color
+- Active but no Internet tray-circle color
+- Show or hide the traffic overview in the tray menu
+- Traffic history length
+- Download curve color
+- Upload curve color
+- Offline-activity curve color
 - Start OffNet automatically when you sign in to Windows
 - Open the OffNet project page on GitHub

-### Automatic startup

-Because OffNet needs elevated privileges for PnP/driver-level device control, the automatic-start option does **not** use the ordinary Startup folder or `HKCU\...\Run` registry value.
-Instead, OffNet registers a per-user Windows Task Scheduler task with an **At log on** trigger and **highest privileges**.
-Disabling the checkbox removes that task.

-The task points to the current `OffNet.exe`.
-Saving Options while automatic startup is enabled refreshes the path automatically if the application was moved.

-The no-Internet state blinks between the chosen color and a lighter version of the same color.
+The no-Internet tray state blinks between the chosen color and a lighter version of the same color.

 Settings are stored in: